seleneledain/forest_drought_forecasting/README.md

 ```
 python data_downloading/mosaic_dem.py --folder_path 'path/to/tiles/to/merge/' --output_path 'path/to/output/raster/'
 ```
 If you are doing this for a large area (e.g. whole of Switzerland), you might not be able to load all DEM tiles into memory.
 In this case, mosaicking can be done recursively, by combining groups of files at the time.
-You can define the number of tile to be grouped together in the `n_sub` variable:
+You can define the number of tiles to be grouped together in the `n_sub` variable:
 ```
 python data_downloading/mosaic_dem_recursive.py --folder_path 'path/to/tiles/to/merge/' --n_sub 1000 --output_folder 'path/to/output/folder/'
 ```